vamshikds/linux_server/README.md

     - to delete files via powershell:
         - **`rm yourfilename`** then press enter
         - before this check the number of files or sub-directories in your current directory by simple tying **`ls`** command and then enter.
-4. Connecting with the serv
+4. Connecting with the server:
+        - This is